 When I went to play ball, I got along particularly well with two of the staff members.
 However, I was never invited to do anything else with them.
 Several guys often went to lunch together after we played, but I was never invited to go with them.
 Though I played basketball with them for over a year, they knew nothing about me beyond my name and the fact that I was taking classes at a college in the area.

-One day, they talked about forming a team to play in a church basketball league.
+One day, they discussed forming a team in a church basketball league.
 I expressed interest, but, in the end, they did not have enough people interested to put together a league team.
 Later, I happened to overhear one of the staff members say that another church was playing in that league.
-When I asked about it, he gave me the other church's phone number.
+He gave me the other church's phone number when I asked about it.
 I called, paid the fee, and played on that church's team for its ten-week season.
-There was great team spirit and camaraderie on the basketball court, but during those ten weeks, not one person from that church knew anything about me beyond my name and the phone number I put on the sign-up sheet when I gave them my money.
+There was great team spirit and camaraderie on the basketball court, but during those ten weeks, no one from that church knew anything about me beyond my name and the phone number I put on the sign-up sheet when I gave them my money.

 I was the only outsider on the team of 10.
 They all knew each other from church.
 While friendly to me, they made no effort to really get to know me.
 I don't think they even knew if I was a Christian.
 After those ten weeks, I never heard from any of them again.